colinleach/r_concepts/concepts/lists/about.md

 [1] "red"  # sublist
 ```

-Even if this is not what a novice R programmer is likely to want, be aware of it.
+Even if the sublist is not what a novice R programmer is likely to want, be aware of it.
 For maximum flexibility, many standard R functions return a `list`, even when it contains a single atomic value as here.

 To convert to a vector there are two possibilities.